-According to my anecdotal research, the magic course load formula is to take fifteen credits per semester where twelve credits are CSEC/CS and three credits are liberal arts electives.
+According to my anecdotal research, the magic course load formula is to take fifteen credits per semester where twelve credits are SEC/CS and three credits are liberal arts electives.
 For reference, most classes are three credits, so the ideal schedule has a total of five classes per semester.

 After students finish their general education requirements, many double-majors will only need to take twelve credits per semester.
-All of which would be CSEC/CS.
+All of which would be SEC/CS.
 However, I am choosing not to because RIT offers a lot of interesting electives.

 Thus, I want to explain why I am not scared of double-majoring.

 Example one concerns the Fall semester of my freshman year.